jpraveenkanna/People-Counter-App-at-the-Edge/README.md

   <p>
   <h4>Accuracy:</h4>
-   Openvino could able to detect more objects in some cases and the probability of the outputs are same for both tensorflow and openvino.
+   Openvino could able to detect more objects accurately in some cases and the probability of the outputs are same for both tensorflow and openvino.

   <table>